-On December 3, 2009, the Company entered into the Second Amendment ("Second Amendment") to the Amended and Restated Credit Agreement (the Amended and Restated Credit Agreement as so amended, the "Credit Agreement").
+On December 3, 2009, the Company entered into the Second Amendment ("Second Amendment") to the Amended and Restated Credit Agreement as so amended, the "Credit Agreement").
 Among other matters, the Second Amendment to the Credit Agreement extends the maturity date of the credit facility from April 30, 2011 to September 30, 2012, reduces the total commitment amount from \$50,000 to \$25,000, and releases certain real property securing the facility.
 The amended facility remains subject to a borrowing base.
 If borrowing capacity under the amended credit facility becomes less than \$17,500, then a fixed charge coverage ratio covenant of 1:1 will apply.
 The Second Amendment also makes certain minor administrative amendments to the Amended and Restated Pledge and Security Agreement dated as of January 30, 2009.
 The decrease in the Company's revolving credit facility from \$50,000 to \$25,000 was a decision made by management.
 Management concluded that based on estimated future borrowing needs, the cost of the revolving credit facility, and borrowing base availability, \$25,000 was sufficient to meet the Company's borrowing needs.
-The borrowing base is calculated using eligible accounts receivable and inventory, as defined in the Credit Agreement.
-A decrease in the borrowing base could create a situation that would limit the Company's borrowing capacity.
+The borrowing base could create a situation that would limit the Company's borrowing capacity.
 At December 31, 2009, the Company had eligible collateral to secure the Credit Agreement of \$44,202, resulting in a borrowing base of \$25,000.
 When letters of credit and other required reserves are deducted from the borrowing base, the Company had \$18,871 of borrowing capacity available under the Credit Agreement as of December 31, 2009.